cx20/gltf-unit-test/README.md

 # gltf-unit-test
-Unit test multiple glTF libraries
+Unit tests for multiple glTF libraries

 This repository allows you to compare any glTF library using the test model provided by [glTF-Asset-Generator](https://github.com/KhronosGroup/glTF-Asset-Generator).
 Try specifying the glTF library you want to compare in the URL argument.